Toric K\"ahler metrics seen from infinity, quantization and compact tropical amoebas: Introduction and main results

 {}For the class of symplectic toric manifolds, this solves the important question, in the context of geometric quantization, on the explicit link between K\"ahler polarized Hilbert spaces and real polarized ones, in particular in a situation where the real polarization is singular.
 For a different, but related, recent result in this direction see \cite{BGU}. \item We show that the compact amoebas \cite{GKZ,FPT,Mi} of complex hypersurface varieties in $X_{P}$ converge in the Hausdorff metric to tropical amoebas in the ($\psi$-dependent) variables defined from the symplectic ones via the Legendre transform

-This framework gives a new way of obtaining tropical geometry from complex algebraic geometry by degenerating the ambient toric complex structure, while keeping the symplectic manifold structure of $X_{P}$ unchanged, rather than taking a limit of deformations of the complex field \cite{Mi,EKL}.
+This framework gives a new way of obtaining tropical geometry from complex algebraic geometry by degenerating the ambient toric metric rather than taking a limit of deformations of the complex field \cite{Mi,EKL}.

 Another significative difference is that the limit amoebas described above live inside the compact image $\L_{\psi} P$ and are tropical in the interior of $\L_\psi P$. \end{enumerate} Let us describe these results in more detail.